Drone as First Responder (DFR): The Operational, Technical, and Economic Case

 Providing intelligence before patrol arrives

-One of the most direct benefits of DFR is delivering intelligence before patrol arrives.
+The most direct benefit of DFR is delivering intelligence before patrol arrives.
 That can mean earlier suspect location, clearer descriptions, safer approach routes, and better coordination between responding units.

 Top-down aerial illustration of a DFR drone responding to an active incident, providing overhead situational awareness before patrol arrives.